Kostiak5/pConsoleGame/readme.md

 A simple console-based simulator of democracy, elections, governing and making reforms.
+May be further developed in the future.
 Created for our school programming seminar.
 Languages used: C# (.NET, console application)
 Link to a google document with a detailed description of the game (in Czech):